-Calcium is normally in your bones
+Calcium is stored in your bones

 Calcium is the most abundant mineral in your entire body.
 Like most nutrients, we get calcium from the food we eat and the beverages we drink.
 Milk is high in calcium and so is many types of food.
 Calcium goes through the digestive system and is absorbed into the blood and is later stored in your bones as well as ECF (extracellular fluid).
 Too much calcium is a problem and so is too little calcium.
 It's all about your diet.